shaunakpp/qa_network/README.md

 # The QA Network
+## Project for CMSC 621 Advanced Operating Systems
-## By Shaunak Pagnis and Sumeet Menon
+### By Shaunak Pagnis and Sumeet Menon

 A prototype for a distributed Question and Answer based network.